Reaching closed communities

 For many customers unable or unwilling to leave their homes during the epidemic, e-commerce solutions have proven to be indispensable tools in providing daily necessities.

-SPAR Partners in China, the Netherlands, France, Norway, India, Austria, Russia, Slovenia, Italy, Hungary, and Zimbabwe offer easy-to-use online grocery platforms.
+SPAR Partners in China, the Netherlands, France, Norway, India, Austria, Slovenia, Italy, Hungary, and Zimbabwe offer easy-to-use online grocery platforms.
 Many of these are experiencing huge increases in the use of online shopping platforms, with both the number of purchases and the average basket spend surging.

 Due attention is paid to the health and safety of both customers and employees in the use of delivery services.
 In China and Austria, for example, SPAR set up residents’ pick-up points in affected neighbourhoods to ensure zero contact between team members and customers, ensuring that all customers were ensured a safe and reliable supply of food deliveries.